 Under time pressure, people often choose to retain their opinions because of the task priority or the pressure from peers (Janis, 1972), which creates the illusion that all group members reach consensus on the final result.
 This phenomenon also occurred in this experiment.
 The final question in the questionnaire is "Do you still have objections to the final order given by your team?".
-69.44% (25/36) of the participants under time pressure reported that they still disagreed with the final ranking of their groups after the discussion.
-52% (13/25) of the participants gave up their views because of time.
+The chi-square distribution is used to analyze the data obtained on this issue and we found that 69.44% (25/36, p-value < 0.01) of the participants under time pressure reported that they still disagreed with the final ranking of their groups after the discussion and 52% (13/25, p > 0.1) of the participants gave up their views because of time.
 In contrast, groups with no time pressure have significantly different answers on this issue.
-Only three of the 12 participants in no time limit condition were still dissatisfied with the team's final decision.
+Only three of the 12 (p-value < 0.1) participants in no time limit condition were still dissatisfied with the team's final decision.
 This provides support for Hypothesis 3.

 Group decision quality